xds0112/5G_based_System_level_Integrated_Sensing_and_Communication_Simulator/README.md

 ## Getting Started
-    To simulate system-level ISAC scenario,
+    To simulate the system-level ISAC scenario,
     first, deploy the scenario in the 'scenarios' folder, and then locate the corresponding file name in the 'launcherFiles' folder to run the simulation.